Paul George has 33, Clippers down the Blazers 113-112 - WHIZ News

 PORTLAND, Ore.
 (AP) — Paul George had 33 points, including two free throws with 4.8 seconds left that gave the Los Angeles Clippers a 113-112 victory over the Portland Trail Blazers on Tuesday night.

 George also had 11 rebounds for Los Angeles, playing without Kawhi Leonard.
-It was the Clippers’ sixth straight win over the Blazers.
+It was the sixth time in the last seven games that George had had 32 or more points.

+“He’s been carrying us,” Clippers coach Ty Lue said.
+“He’s really stepped up by making his teammates better but also scoring the basketball.
+He’s just doing everything.
+It was a complete game tonight and we needed every bit of it.”

 CJ McCollum had 28 points but missed a pullup jumper at the final buzzer for Portland, which didn’t have Damian Lillard for the game.
 Norman Powell added 23 points.